shoptology/boilerplate/README.md

 </font>.
 Additionally, [SinonJS](http://sinonjs.org/) is available for use to
 fake XHRs, spy/stub/mock objects and force your tests down predefined paths.

+Karma is configured with the following plugins:
+ - karma-browserify
+  - to bundle only the module under test, as opposed to the entire codebase
+ - karma-chai-sinon
+  - provides the chai assertion library and sinon spies/stubs/mocks/etc.
+ - karma-coverage
+  - provides a code coverage reporter, and generates reports under `/test/unit/coverage`

-Karma is configured with plugins to bundle only the module under test, as opposed to the entire browserify bundle of the application.
-Additionally Karma is configured to run standalone via the test command, or via the Gulp build system.
+Additionally Karma is configured to run standalone via the test command, or via the Gulp watch/build system.

 ##### Integration Testing
 *TBD*